trailofbits/algo/docs/faq.md

 ## Where did the name "Algo" come from?

 Algo is short for "Al Gore", the **V**ice **P**resident of **N**etworks everywhere for [inventing the Internet](https://www.youtube.com/watch?v=BnFJ8cHAlco).

+## Can DNS filtering be disabled?

+There is no official way to disable DNS filtering, but there is a workaround [described here](https://github.com/trailofbits/algo/issues/838).
+SSH to your Algo server (using the 'shell access' command printed upon a successful deployment), edit `/etc/ipsec.conf`, and change `rightdns=172.16.0.1` to `rightdns=8.8.8.8`.
+Then run `ipsec restart`.